w3c/dpv/code/README.md

 ## FAQ

 1. Fixing an error in the vocabulary terms i.e. term label, property, annotation --> Make the changes in the Google Sheet, and run the `100` script to download CSV, then `200` to produce RDF, then `300` to produce HTML.
-2. Fixing an error in serialisation e.g. rdf:Property is defined as rdfs:Propety --> Make the changes in the `200` script for generating RDF, and `300` script to generate HTML.
+2. Fixing an error in serialisation, e.g., `rdf:Property` is defined as `rdfs:Property` --> Make the changes in the `200` script for generating RDF, and `300` script to generate HTML.
-3. Changing content in HTML documentation e.g. change motivation paragraph --> Make the changes in the relevant `template` and `300` script to generate HTML.
+3. Changing content in HTML documentation, e.g., change motivation paragraph --> Make the changes in the relevant `template` and `300` script to generate HTML.

 ## Using UV